 Here are the cold, hard numbers I uncovered after hours of searching through USDA Organic data reports.

-In 2016 the state of New York had 471 organic dairy farms and produced 38 million gallons of milk.
+In 2016 the state of New York had 471 organic dairy farms that produced 38 million gallons of milk.
 (NY has more organic dairy farms than any other state.)

-The same year Texas had 6 organic dairy farms and produced 56 million gallons of milk.
+The same year Texas had 6 organic dairy farms that produced 56 million gallons of milk.

 That is not a typo!

 Six Texas farms produced 18 million MORE gallons of organic milk than all of New York's organic dairies combined!

 By 2019 New York added 136 organic dairy farms and Texas only 3.

 "The small organic farms are winning!
 Let's celebrate!"